 The pressure from the United Somali Congress (USC), in coordination with other smaller groups, ultimately forced President Barre to flee outside Somalia.

 The new millennium brought about a renewed effort to re-establish a Somali Federal Government.
-Inter-Governmental Authority on Development (IGAD), a Horn and East African regional institution, spearheaded the processes.
+Intergovernmental Authority on Development (IGAD), a Horn and East African regional institution, spearheaded the processes.
 In 2000, the Arta declaration, the basis of all subsequent Somali governments, was signed in Djibouti.
-The declaration asserted that all future Somali governments would use the 4:5 formula which states that the four main clans – Dorad, Hawiye, Dir (includes the Isaaq) and Rahanweym (Digil-Mirifle)) will have equal representation in government while the other smaller clans will share the rest of the representation.
-Following the collapse of the transitional government, which was also created through the Arta Declaration, the Eldoret Conference created the Somali Transitional Federal Government/Parliament (TFG/P).
-The TFG/P governed Somalia until the creation of the Federal Government of Somalia (FGS) in 2012.
+The declaration asserted that all future Somali governments would use the 4:5 formula which states that the four main clans – Dorad, Hawiye, Dir (includes the Isaaq) and Rahanweym (Digil-Mirifle)) would have equal representation in government while the other smaller clans will share the rest of the representation.
+The Arta Declaration also established the Transitional National Government/Assembly (TNG/A).
+Both the TNG and TNA proved to be ineffective to bring any incremental change as it was riddled with corruption, anti-Ethiopian rhetoric and was unable to extend its authority outside the capital of Mogadishu.

 The United Islamic Courts (UIC) is a predecessor of al-Shabaab.
-UIC as formed when it splintered from Al-Ittihad al-Islamiyah (AIAI), a relatively moderate Islamic group.
+UIC was formed when it splintered from Al-Ittihad al-Islamiyah (AIAI), a relatively moderate Islamic group.
 When UIC was established, they immediately had an instant connection with the business community in Mogadishu.
 The business community believed in the UIC’s ability to maintain peace and security in the city since they did not charge taxes and other forms of payment like the other warlords who controlled different neighbourhoods in Mogadishu.
 The business community did not mind the Islamic rhetoric as they saw their version of Islamism as more moderate compared to other groups.
 By 2006, UIC had grown in popularity and military strength.
 Following their military build-up, UIC challenged the authority of the Somali Transitional Federal Government (TFG).
 The two sides fought for the control of Mogadishu in which UIC won, forcing the TFG to relocate the seat of government to Baidoa.
 Since UIC was created with remnants of AIAI, the Ethiopian government was concerned over its rise.
-By December 2006, the Ethiopian military had invaded Somalia, with the support of the US, to oust the UIC from power, which only took a month.
+By December 2006, the Ethiopian military had invaded Somalia, with the support of the U.S., to oust the UIC from power, which only took a month.

 The African Mission in Somalia is a peacebuilding mission approved and sanctioned by the African Union and United Nations.
 Following the approval in February, Uganda and Burundi had deployed troops to support the Somali Transitional Federal Government’s (TFG) efforts to stabilise the country.